Terms and Conditions

 - If a Park closure is announced by the Department for Environment and Water then the whole event is cancelled.

-- In the cases where the Long Course event is cancelled, runners can either choose to drop down to the Short Course and take a $5.00 credit into another event entry, or they can opt for a refund minus 20% to cover essential event costs.
+- In the cases where the Long Course event is cancelled, runners can either choose to drop down to the Short Course and take a $5.00 credit into another URSA event, or they can opt for a full credit into another URSA event, minus 20% to cover essential event costs.

 - In the cases where the whole event is cancelled, there will be no second staging of the event.
 No refunds can be issued, however all entrants will receive an event credit minus 20% to cover essential event costs.
 This means that the most you can possibly lose is $7.00 if you paid the full $35.00 for a Long Course event.